PritamChakrabortyShuvo/Git/02_Installation-Process-of-Git.md

     git config --global --list
 ```
 This will display your Git configuration settings, and you should see your username and email listed.
+### Conclusion
+You have successfully installed Git on your Windows machine and configured it with your username and email.
+This setup enables you to manage projects and collaborate effectively using Git's version control features.
+You can now create repositories and track changes.
 ## Installation Process of Git on Ubuntu(Linux)
 ### Step 1.
 Update the System
 Open the terminal and run the following commands: